Global Stocks Wobble After Last Week's Rally

 By Anna Isaac and Chong Koh Ping

-U.S. stock futures posted muted gains Monday following last week's sharp rally as investors assessed whether there may be a second wave of coronavirus infections with more lockdowns easing, and the implications for the economic recovery.
+U.S. stock futures rose Monday following last week's sharp rally as investors assessed whether there may be a second wave of coronavirus infections with more lockdowns easing, and the implications for the economic recovery.

-Futures tied to the Dow Jones Industrial Average wavered between gains and losses before ticking up 0.7%.
+Futures tied to the Dow Jones Industrial Average gained 0.9%.
 The benchmark for blue-chip stocks jumped 3.2% on Friday after data showed the U.S. unexpectedly added 2.5 million jobs in May.

+"The nonfarm payrolls have suggested that the depth and the nature of the recession may be less severe than first thought," said Edward Park, deputy chief investment officer at Brooks Macdonald.

-Some U.S. states are also reporting an increase in the number of new infections after having lifted restrictions on social and business activity.
+The risk of a second wave of infections was likely to constrain investors' positivity.
+Some U.S. states are reporting an increase in the number of new infections after having lifted restrictions on social and business activity.
 California, Utah, Arizona, North Carolina, Florida, Arkansas and Texas, among others, have all logged rises in confirmed cases, according to a Johns Hopkins tabulation of a five-day moving average from over the weekend.

 New York City, the U.S. area hit hardest by the pandemic, plans to begin reopening its economy Monday.